ABridoux/scout/README.md

 unzip scout.zip && \
 rm scout.zip && \
 install scout /usr/local/bin && \
-rm scout && \
+rm scout
-scout install-completion-script
 ```

 ##### Note
 - To find all scout versions, please browse the [releases](https://github.com/ABridoux/scout/releases) page.
 - When deploying a package (with a MDM for example), it might be useful to add the version to the name.
-To get scout latest version: simply run `scout version` to get your **installed scout version**, or ` curl --silent "https://api.github.com/repos/ABridoux/scout/releases/latest" | scout tag_name` to get the latest version **available on the Github repository**.
+To get scout latest version: simply run `scout --version` (`scout version` version < 2.0.0)  to get your **installed scout version**, or ` curl --silent "https://api.github.com/repos/ABridoux/scout/releases/latest" | scout tag_name` to get the latest version **available on the Github repository**.

 #### Git